fight233/DThouse_cxd/documentation20/en/11.administrator/docs.md

 - locale
     Default value: obtained dynamically from the system.
 If the automatic acquisition fails, user needs to set it in the configuration file or through API

-    TDengine provides a special field type nchar for storing non-ASCII encoded wide characters such as Chinese, Japanese and Korean.
+    DThouse provides a special field type nchar for storing non-ASCII encoded wide characters such as Chinese, Japanese and Korean.
 The data written to the nchar field will be uniformly encoded in UCS4-LE format and sent to the server.
 It should be noted that the correctness of coding is guaranteed by the client.
 Therefore, if users want to normally use nchar fields to store non-ASCII characters such as Chinese, Japanese, Korean, etc., it’s needed to set the encoding format of the client correctly.

     The characters inputted by the client are all in the current default coding format of the operating system, mostly UTF-8 on Linux systems, and some Chinese system codes may be GB18030 or GBK, etc. The default encoding in the docker environment is POSIX.
 In the Chinese versions of Windows system, the code is CP936.
 The client needs to ensure that the character set it uses is correctly set, that is, the current encoded character set of the operating system running by the client, in order to ensure that the data in nchar is correctly converted into UCS4-LE encoding format.